 On multiple occasions, missions have taken longer than previously thought.
 (Shocking, I know.)
 When briefed that it’s only a few hours some may take less (or even no) water on mission to ‘stay lighter’, and then the mission can end up taking days instead of hours.
 This is a situation the Medic going out on patrols has to address during pre-mission inspections, as well as when the event happens.
 Even if you bring enough water, it will run out eventually when Murphys Law drinks it all.

 Doc, You’re an austere medic on hour 46 of a mission that was supposed to take only a few hours.
 It’s 115′ degrees Fahrenheit.
-Camelbaks and canteens are running empty and some didn’t even bring them.
+Camelbaks and canteens are running empty and some didn’t even bring them because they thought it would be a simple “in and out.”
 You still have a mission to complete…

 1.)
 How does a Medic handle this situation with what they have?

 2.)
-How much fluid do you bring? ( Aid Bag vs. vehicle, if you have one)
+How much fluid do you bring? ( IFAKs, Aid Bag, and vehicle, if you have one)

 3.)
 Can you drink what is inside an I.V. bags?
 If so, Is this better than giving it I.V.?

 4.)
-What can we do to prevent this?
+What can we do to prevent this situation?

 We’ve all been there, “Doc give me an I.V., I am hungover”, as if it is some magical cure and not just saltwater.
 A little I.V. practice to stay sharp on skills doesn’t hurt, but truth is oral rehydration is just as good, if not better, and stays in the vascular system longer than giving Intravenous Fluid(IVF).
 Our patients need to understand that when you reach for a bottle of water before you do an I.V. bag, some may assume you are a poor medic with no I.V. skills, so stand your ground and know your research so you’re able to back it up.
 For a mildly dehydrated patient at a clinic with plenty of resources, this isn’t a big consideration.

-But, we are talking austere medicine with limited supplies.
+But, we are talking austere medicine with limited supplies, not merely a hangover or a fully stocked aid station.

 “Can you drink an I.V. bag of Normal Saline or Lactated Ringers?”